Sumit0709/local-video-transcoding/README.md

 To run this project, you'll need:

 - Docker installed
-- An MP4 video file in videos folder named sample.mp4
+- An video file in videos folder named sample.video_format (Accordingly change the value of input_file in the transcode.sh file)

 ## Steps to follow